 Students wishing to complete a first or second minor in Political Theory must take the Proseminar in Political Theory.
 Students must also take two elective courses in political theory or an overlapping field for a total of 9 credits for the minor.

 Elective courses may be selected from the graduate courses offered by political theory faculty.
 They may also be selected from courses in related fields at Rutgers, as well as from Political Theory courses offered at institutions participating in the intra-university exchange consortium (Columbia, CUNY, Fordham, The New School, NYU, Princeton).
-In keeping with the graduate handbook guidelines, electives taken outside of the department must be approved in writing by the field chair and then submitted for approval to the director of graduate studies.
+Electives taken outside of the department must be approved in writing by the field chair and then submitted for approval to the director of graduate studies.

 Students pursuing a first minor in Political Theory must take a comprehensive written exam to be graded by the three members of the Political Science graduate faculty.
 The comprehensive committee will be comprised of the Political Science field chair, a second faculty member in Political Theory, and a third faculty member from the student’s first field.

 Students pursuing a second minor in Political Theory are not required to take a comprehensive exam.
-In keeping with the graduate handbook guidelines, successful completion of the second minor requires that the student complete at least three related courses (including the proseminar) with an average of better than B+ (3.5+).
+Successful completion of the second minor requires that the student complete at least three related courses (including the proseminar) with an average of better than B+ (3.5+).

 Faculty